aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/audio-and-video-extraction/extract-video/_index.md

 ### How can I access Aspose.Slides documentation?

-You can refer to the official documentation for Aspose.Slides for .NET at [here](https://reference.aspose.com/slides/net/).
+You can refer to the  documentation for Aspose.Slides for .NET at [here](https://reference.aspose.com/slides/net/).

 ### Is Aspose.Slides available for other programming languages?

 Yes, Aspose.Slides is available for multiple programming languages, including Java.
-You can find the appropriate libraries on the official Aspose website.
+You can find the appropriate libraries on the  Aspose website.

 ### Can I extract audio using the same approach?